jlaurellax/data_science_portfolio.github.io/_posts/2022-01-18-predicting-customer-loyalty.md

 * Linear Regression = 0.853

 <br>
-Even though we were not specifically interested in the drivers of prediction, it was interesting to see across all three modelling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
+Even though we were not specifically interested in the drivers of prediction, it was interesting to see across all three modeling approaches, that the input variable with the biggest impact on the prediction was *distance_from_store* rather than variables such as *total sales*.
 This is interesting information for the business, so discovering this as we went was worthwhile.

 <br>
-# Predicting Missing Loyalty Scores <a name="modelling-predictions"></a>
+# Predicting Missing Loyalty Scores <a name="modeling-predictions"></a>

 We have selected the model to use (Random Forest) and now we need to make the *loyalty_score* predictions for those customers that the market research consultancy were unable to tag.